piratar/piratar.is/wp-content/plugins/pdf-embedder/readme.txt

 See our website [wp-pdf.com/thumbnails/](http://wp-pdf.com/thumbnails/?utm_source=PDF%20Readme%20Thumbnails&utm_medium=freemium&utm_campaign=Freemium) for more details and purchase options.

+With thanks to the Mozilla team for developing the underlying [pdf.js](https://github.com/mozilla/pdf.js) technology used by this plugin.

 == Screenshots ==

 1. Uploaded PDF is displayed within your page/post at the correct size to fit.